andgineer/sorokin.engineer/posts/en/_posts/2019-11-13-python_class_decorator.md

 ---
 ![](/images/decorators.png){:.post-title}

-If you need to refresh your understanding of Python decorators please read any of many descriptions.
 The advanced technique that I describe below assumes you understand basic mechanic of Python decorators and Python descriptors.

-Suppose we want to decorate method `func_to_wrap`:
+Suppose we want to decorate method `func_to_wrap` of the class `ClassToWrap`:

-{% highlight python %}
-class ClassToWrap:
-    def func_to_wrap(self):
-        self.name += '!'
-        print(self.name)
-        return self.name
-{% endhighlight %}

-If we create decorator class as below:
+If we create Python decorator class as below:

 {% highlight python %}
 class Decorator: